QR Code Business Cards for iPhone: Share Contacts Fast

 -

-Company: Add the name of your business, employer, or personal brand.
+Company: The name of your business or brand.

 -

-Email address: Use the best address for professional inquiries.
+Email address: The best address for professional inquiries.

 -

-Phone number: Add your business mobile or landline number if calls are part of your workflow.
+Phone number: Your business mobile or landline number.

-Behind this is a technical standard called the vCard format.
-You can think of it as an electronic business card that almost every modern smartphone and email client can read.
-When someone scans your QR code, the iPhone recognizes the vCard information and suggests saving it as a new contact in the address book.
+Behind this is a technical standard, the vCard format, an electronic business card that almost every smartphone can read.
+When someone scans your QR code, the iPhone recognizes the details and suggests saving them as a new contact.

 Create once, use again and again

-For more detail on the different options, read the guide to creating a free QR code business card.
+For more on doing this at no cost, read the guide to a free QR code business card.

 Store your business card directly in Apple Wallet

-Your QR code is ready.
-That is the first step.
-But how do you make sure your digital business card is immediately available at an event, conference, client meeting, or trade fair?
-The practical answer is simple: add it directly to Apple Wallet as a pass.
+Your QR code is ready, the first step is done.
+But how do you make sure your card is instantly available at an event?
+The simplest answer: add it to Apple Wallet as a pass.
+For a full walkthrough, see the guide on the Apple Wallet business card.
+If you're weighing Apple against Google, the Apple and Google Wallet overview covers both.

-The advantage is clear.
-Your QR code business card on iPhone is only a double-click of the side button away, even from the lock screen.
-That saves the critical seconds you would otherwise spend unlocking your phone, searching for an app, or digging through your photo library.
+The advantage is clear: in Apple Wallet, your card is a double-click of the side button away.
+That saves the seconds you'd otherwise spend unlocking your phone or hunting for an app.

 Always available, even without internet

-One point many people underestimate is offline access.
-Once your business card is stored in Apple Wallet, you do not need an internet connection to show it.
-That is extremely valuable at trade fairs with overloaded mobile networks, in conference venues with weak Wi-Fi, or during business trips abroad.
-Your contact scans the code, and the exchange still works.
+Once your card is in Apple Wallet, you don't need an internet connection to show it.
+That's valuable at trade fairs with overloaded networks or on trips abroad.
+Your contact scans the code straight from the screen, and the exchange still works.
+Because QR recognition is built into both iPhone and Android cameras, almost anyone can receive your details with no extra app.

 Personalization for a stronger brand presence